YXShi2000/FedDT/README.md

 # FedDT: A Flexible Federated Learning Framework in Heterogeneous Environment

-This repository is the official implementation of tha paper: FedDT: A Flexible Federated Learning Framework in Heterogeneous Environment.
+This repository is the official implementation of the paper “FedDT: A Flexible Federated Learning Framework in Heterogeneous Environment”.